steilerDev/icloud-photos-sync/docs/src/dev/dev-environment.md

 # Development Environment

 A reproducible development environment is available through [DevContainers](https://containers.dev/).
-Please make sure to populate the environment files in the `secrets/` to use all features.
+Please make sure to populate the environment files in the `secrets/` folder to use all features.

 ## IDE